Discover your policy value in seconds:

 If you have life insurance, you are making a smart decision for the long-term financial well-being of your family.
 But if you are like most Americans, you may find the financial stresses of daily living might make those life insurance payments difficult.
-That is where retained death benefits come into the picture.
+That is where a retained death benefit comes into the picture.

 If you’re struggling to make life insurance payments for any reason, you shouldn’t just stop paying and let your policy lapse.
 A retained death benefit allows you to lower your life insurance cost today in exchange for a portion of the death benefit in the future.
 This gets you immediate cash without giving up all of your insurance coverage.

 You, as a policy owner, have several options to keep your life insurance alive and get some value from your insurance.
 A retained death benefit (RDP) is a life settlement where you share a portion of your life insurance cost each month with an investor.
 In the event of a death benefit payout, the investor gets a portion of the payout, which is shared with your beneficiaries.

 Whether you are forced to take time off from work due to an illness, have enough savings to partially self-insure and want to cut your monthly costs, or have any other reason you want to lower your monthly life insurance costs, a retained death benefit life settlement may the ideal solution.

 How Retained Death Benefits Work